Research Projects

 ISSM is now officially released.
 See the ISSM site for more details.

 This project is funded through the National Aeronautics and Space Administration’s MEaSUREs program.
-We are not working on MEASURES-3 to provide monthly ice velocity products of Antarctica and annual grounding line.
-We recently published the first phase map of Antarctica, with precision in speed at the 10 cm/yr level in interior Antarctica.
+Recent developments include monthly ice velocity products and yearly grounding zones.
+We published one reference phase map of Antarctica, with a 10-cm/yr precision in speed.

 JPL in collaboration with the University of Iowa and UCI owns and operates an airborne GPR, the Warm Ice Sounding Explorer (2 MHz).